-To maintain its status as the leading medical center in Grand Valley, St. Mary’s Medical Center needs to expand and modernize its clinical laboratory.
-Additionally, the lab requires improvements to supply chain due to its unique location on Colorado’s Western Slope.
+To maintain its status as the leading medical center in Grand Valley, St. Mary’s Medical Center expanded and modernized its clinical laboratory.
+Additionally, the lab required improvements to supply chain due to its unique location on Colorado’s Western Slope.

-The existing 17,410-sf laboratory is not designed to adequately service the Sisters of Charity Health System future growth and service lines and building constraints do not allow for the desired automated equipment.
-The new laboratory addition, which includes receiving/processing, core lab, micro/molecular, transfusion medicine and anatomic pathology, will allow for ideal adjacencies to the emergency department, radiology, surgery, and 340-bed inpatient tower.
+The previous 17,410-sf laboratory was not designed to adequately service the Sisters of Charity Health System future growth and service lines and building constraints do not allow for the desired automated equipment.
+The new laboratory addition includes receiving/processing, core lab, micro/molecular, transfusion medicine and anatomic pathology and allows for ideal adjacencies to the emergency department, radiology, surgery and 340-bed inpatient tower.

-Future volume, occupancy and service goals were analyzed to develop a new clinical lab program; HERA developed ideal flow diagrams to provide the required lean movement of specimens, supplies, materials, and waste.
-The new open concept layout will reduce steps and eliminate touches and circuitous routes; departments will improve connectivity and employees will benefit from a more healthful working environment, improved ergonomics, and increased daylighting within the lab.
+Future volume, occupancy and service goals were analyzed to develop a new clinical lab program; HERA developed ideal flow diagrams to provide the required lean movement of specimens, supplies, materials and waste.
+The new open concept layout reduces steps and eliminates touches and circuitous routes; and creates a healthier working environment through ergonomics and daylighting within the lab.

-The new lab and automated equipment will increase accuracy and accommodate an estimated 15 percent growth over 10 years.
-The addition will also accommodate the increased storage needed when the Western slope closes in the winter months.
+The new lab and automated equipment increase accuracy and accommodate an estimated 15 percent growth over 10 years.
+The addition also accommodates the increased storage needed when the Western slope closes in the winter months.